 In the words of O*Net, in near future, we can expect 10% growth for trucker jobs, and 9% growth for diesel mechanics.

 Money is usually not the only reason why one would pick a trucking profession; while you will be living comfortably, you won’t get rich.

-Passion for driving and adventurous spirit are almost the necessary preconditions to live happily as a truck driver (in Vermont, as well as elsewhere).
+Passion for driving and an adventurous spirit are almost the necessary preconditions to live happily as a truck driver (in Vermont, as well as elsewhere).

 In case further salary information is needed, we are following this text with a clear overview of Vermont salary information.Annual Salary Range:

-Average Salaries of Truck Drivers in Vermont
+Average Salary of Truck Drivers in Vermont